Hemifacial Microsomia (HFM) in Children

 - X-rays of the head.
 X-rays will show the internal tissues and bones inside of your child’s head.

 - CT scan.
 A CT scan shows detailed images of any part of the body.
 Your child may need a CT scan of the head.
-This test will show his or her bones, muscles, and underlying tissue.
+This test will show their bones, muscles, and underlying tissue.

 How is HFM treated in a child?

-If your child has severe symptoms, he or she may need several surgeries.
+If your child has severe symptoms, they may need several surgeries.
 In this case, your child will be checked by a craniofacial anomalies team.
-This is a group of healthcare providers who diagnose and treat face defects.
+This is a group of healthcare providers who diagnose and treat facial defects.

 Your child’s treatment may include: